 When choosing a tree to plant indoors, always choose species that do well in low light and that don't require a lot of head room.
 Take toxicity into account as well since not all trees are safe for children and pets.
 Avoid litterbugs too.
 Trees that drop flower petals, leaves and seed pods can make quite a mess indoors.

-Always pick plants that can thrive in containers and water them with warm water since many houseplants are tropical.
-Remember to look for pest-resistant varieties even though your plant will live indoors, Mites, whiteflies and other small insects can find their way inside and damage indoor plants.
+Always pick plants that can thrive in containers, and water them with warm water since many houseplants are tropical.
+Remember to look for pest-resistant selections even though your plant will live indoors, Mites, whiteflies and other small insects can find their way inside and damage indoor plants.